netbirdio/docs/misc/idp-sync/api.md

 ## Authentication
 Authentication is required for all API requests.
 Please refer to the [authentication guideline](https://docs.netbird.io/how-to/access-netbird-public-api) for how to create and authenticate API calls using Personal Access Tokens (PAT).

-## Google Workspace Integration
+## Google Endpoints

 ### Create Integration
-The new integration synchronization is enabled by default when created.
+By default, for new integration synchronization is enabled.

 Request:
-- `serviceAccountKey`: A Base64 encoded string derived from a service account key JSON.
+- `service_account_key`: A Base64 encoded string derived from a service account key JSON.
 For the creation of the service account key JSON, refer to the provided [IdP guideline](idp.md).
   Encode service account JSON to base64 by using the command:
 ```shell
   base64 -i <SERVICE_ACCOUNT_KEY_PATH>
 ```

--  `syncInterval`: Optional.
+-  `sync_interval`: Optional.
 The default value is 300 seconds.

 ```shell
 curl --request POST \